ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: ETOM: Design and Construction

-\paragraph{Top-down: Query-Guided RAG Verification} To ensure equivalence in realistic usage, each Level 2 query retrieves the top-10 relevant tools via RAG.
-An LLM selects all tools capable of fulfilling the query, with associations cross-checked against equal function sets and human-verified.
+\paragraph{Top-down: Query-Guided RAG and Human Verification} To ensure equivalence in realistic usage, each Level 2 query retrieves the top-10 relevant tools via RAG.
+An LLM selects all tools capable of fulfilling the query.
+These associations are cross-checked against the bottom-up sets.
+Finally, human validators manually examine borderline cases and platform-specific nuances (e.g., ensuring consistency across different cloud providers).
+This rigorous two-stage process prunes the candidates into 95 high-confidence equal function sets, ensuring logical and platform-level consistency for the evaluation ground truth.